sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 ## Workshop

-Welcome to the workshop findiing vunlnerabilities with CodeQL!
+Welcome to the workshop "Finding vunlnerabilities with CodeQL"!
 This session will introduce fundamentals of security research and static analysis used when looking for vulnerabilities in software.
 We will use an example of a simple vulnerability, walk through how CodeQL could detect it, and provide examples on how the audience could use CodeQL to find vulnerabilities themselves.

 Before we get started it is important that all of the prerequisites are met so you can participate in the workshop.